Annotation-guided Protein Design with Multi-Level Domain Alignment: Experiment

 \subsection{Protein Design with Property Annotations}

 In this section, we explore the potential of {\method} to generate proteins with certain properties guided by property annotations.

 \textbf{Settings: } We employ the subcellular location of proteins as an example property.
-An additional dataset, termed ProtLocation, is generated by extracting subcellular location labels, encompassing both Bin (2-class) and Sub (10-class) tasks as delineated in Section \ref{Quality of Aligned Representation}, from Deeploc~\cite{almagro2017deeploc}.
+An additional dataset, termed ProtLocation, is generated by extracting subcellular location labels, encompassing Bin (2-class) task as delineated in Section \ref{Quality of Aligned Representation}, from Deeploc~\cite{almagro2017deeploc}.
 These labels are then incorporated into annotation-sequence pairs derived from Uniprot.
 ProtLocation includes $10100$ proteins for training, while a separate set of $2434$ test proteins is reserved for constructing the annotation set for generation.
-More details can be found in Appendix~ \textbf{Evaluation protocol:} For the generated sequences, we employ the official server provided by Deeploc~\cite{almagro2017deeploc} and Deeploc2~\cite{thumuluri2022deeploc} as the pre-defined oracle to construct the Global-property metric $\mathrm{M}_{T}()$ for predicting binary location label and 10-class label respectively.
+More details can be found in Appendix~\ref{appendix:protannotation config}.

+\textbf{Evaluation protocol:} For the generated sequences, we employ the official server provided by Deeploc~\cite{almagro2017deeploc} as the pre-defined oracle to construct the Global-property metric $\mathrm{M}_{T}()$ for predicting binary location label.
 A generation is deemed successful if the predicted label aligns with the input annotation label.

-\textbf{Results: } Table \ref{tab:bin_anno_result} depicts the generation result of {\method} on binary localization annotation. {\method} achieves overall $74.78\%$ success rate, indicting {\method} captures the difference between soluble and membrane-bound, and can generate properties given corresponding property annotations.
-As for a more challenging setting, {\method} achieves overall $49.71\%$ success rate for the 10-class subcellular localization annotation, still indicating a strong correlation between property annotations and the generated proteins by {\method}.
-The detailed confusion matrix about 10-class subcellular localization annotation are depicted in Figure~\ref{tab:predictive_esm-2_hyperparam} in Appendix.
+\textbf{Results: } As shown in Table \ref{tab:bin_anno_result}, {\method} achieves overall $74.78\%$ success rate, indicting {\method} captures the difference between soluble and membrane-bound, and can generate properties given corresponding property annotations. \eat{More results are in Appendix \ref{appendix:predicted probabilities}. } We next will move to more challenging setting, generating proteins with both domain and property annotations.